 Even in urban environments there can be a lot of food growing for free all around you.
 Once you open up your eyes you might even see that you don’t even have to grow food to have an abundance.

-Fruit trees- In many cities around the country people have fruit trees that they don’t harvest.
+Fruit Trees – In many cities around the country people have fruit trees that they don’t harvest.
 Check out this video on Concrete Jungle in Atlanta for example.
 You can knock on the door if you notice a lot of fallen fruit and ask if you could maintain their tree for them.
 You could even set up a deal where you maintain and harvest the tree where 33% goes to them, 33% to you, and 33% to a local food bank.
 By canvassing your neighborhood you could have a really solid supply of fruits while being able to feed people in need and help the owner to perhaps even eat more of their own fruit that would have gone to waste.
-In San Diego for example there’s nearly infinite lemons, oranges, and grapefruit and tons of fig and avocado trees that never get harvested.
+In San Diego for example there’s nearly infinite lemons, oranges and grapefruit and tons of fig and avocado trees that never get harvested.
 In Washington, blackberries grow so abundantly they are a nuisance to many.
-In Florida there’s more foods growing than I can name.
-In NYC there’s cherry trees.
-In London there’s plums.
+In Florida there are more foods growing than I can name.
+In NYC there are cherry trees.
+In London there are plums.
 I’m just naming a few of the big cities that I’ve foraged in to get your brain flowing.

 While I’m at it I might as well mention dumpster diving.
 It’s not growing your own food but nearly half of all food produced in the USA goes to waste and most of it is perfectly good food.
 Grocery store dumpsters are often loaded with fresh fruits and vegetables and so much more.
 Check out my guide to dumpster diving if this interests you.

-Plant companion plants.
-A natural way to deter pests is to grow plants that deter pests next to the plants that are usually eaten by pests.
-This is a brilliant way to naturally increase your wield and keep away the bugs you don’t want in the garden.
+Plant Companion Plants – A natural way to deter pests is to grow plants that deter pests next to the plants that are usually eaten by pests.
+This is a brilliant way to naturally increase your yield and keep away the bugs you don’t want in the garden.